See also: Arizona Radiation Regulatory Agency and Arizona Department of Health Services.

 The Medical Radiologic Technical Board of Examiners (MRTBE) was established by Laws 1977, Chapter 145.
-Statutory authority is found at A.R.S. §§ 32-2801 et seq.
+Statutory authority was found at A.R.S. §§ 32-2801 et seq.

 MRTBE was established to protect people from excessive and improper exposure to medically applied ionizing radiation.
-MRTBE has statewide authority for licensing professionals practicing in various specialties of medical imaging and therapy using ionizing radiation.
-This includes x-ray machines, nuclear medicine, and mammography.
-MRTBE also investigates complaints against licensees; conducts administrative adjudication; provides information to the public; determines standards for approving schools of radiologic technology in Arizona; designs and administers certification examinations.
+MRTBE had statewide authority for licensing professionals practicing in various specialties of medical imaging and therapy using ionizing radiation.
+This included x-ray machines, nuclear medicine and mammography.
+MRTBE also investigated allegations against licensees; adjudicated complaints; provided information to the public; determined standards for approving schools of radiologic technology in Arizona; and administered certification examinations.

-The director of ARRA serves as the MRTBE’s chair, along with ten other Board members, appointed by the Governor.
-The other Board members must include four practicing radiologic technologists, two public members, two licensed practitioners, one practical technologist in radiology, and one practicing nuclear medicine technologist.
+The director of ARRA served as the MRTBE’s chair, along with ten other Board members, appointed by the Governor.
+The other Board members included four practicing radiologic technologists, two public members, two licensed practitioners, one practical technologist in radiology, and one practicing nuclear medicine technologist.

 Created by Laws 1964, Chapter 30, the precursor to ARRA was known as the Arizona Atomic Energy Commission (Commission).
 This Commission was responsible for adopting rules, regulations, and standards for the use and sources of atomic energy and ionizing radiation; conducting studies and disseminating information; and coordinating with other states and the federal government.
 Commission members were required to have education and training in the fields of radiology, pathology, medicine, or related sciences.
 The Commission was also responsible for inspecting x-ray machines and other medical radiologic equipment, but did not promulgate standards or issue licenses for radiologic technicians.